-Using Map state in Distributed mode to orchestrate large-scale parallel workloads - AWS Step Functions
+Using Map state in Distributed mode for large-scale parallel workloads in Step Functions - AWS Step Functions

-Using Map state in Distributed mode to orchestrate large-scale parallel workloads
+Using Map state in Distributed mode for large-scale parallel workloads in Step Functions

 With Step Functions, you can orchestrate large-scale parallel workloads to perform tasks, such as on-demand processing of semi-structured data.
 These parallel workloads let you concurrently process large-scale data sources stored in Amazon S3.
 For example, you might process a single JSON or CSV file that contains large amounts of data.
 Or you might process a large set of Amazon S3 objects.